The next few weeks were the most blissful Dylan had ever known. He and Corey had become inseparable.

 ball and desperately tried to sleep.

-The latest installments of Jagged Angel can be found on Archerland.net, and submitted sometime thereafter to Nifty.com, ASSGM.com, and GayWritersGuild.org, along with the alt.sex.stories.gay.moderated newsgroup.
+The latest installments of Jagged Angel can be found on Archerland.net, and submitted sometime thereafter to Nifty.org, ASSGM.com, and GayWritersGuild.org, along with the alt.sex.stories.gay.moderated newsgroup.
 Feedback can be sent to the author at email@example.com.